Django (1966 film): UK BBFC ban

+Legacy and influenceDjango has continued to inspire and receive homage from various forms of media made in the US, Japan, and elsewhere.

 Sequels

 More than thirty unofficial "sequels" to Django have been produced since 1966.
 Most of these films have nothing to do with Corbucci's original film, but the unofficial sequels copy the look and attitude of the central character.
 Among the most well-received of the unofficial sequels are Django Kill...
 If You Live, Shoot! (starring Tomas Milian), Ten Thousand Dollars for a Massacre (starring Gianni Garko and Loredana Nusciak), Django, Prepare a Coffin (produced by Manolo Bolognini and starring Terence Hill in a role originally intended for Franco Nero) and Django the Bastard (starring Anthony Steffen).
 An official sequel, Django Strikes Again, was released in 1987 with Nero reprising his role as the title character.

 In December 2012, a second official sequel, Django Lives!, was announced, with Nero reprising his role as the title character.
 The film would follow Django in his twilight years participating as a consultant on silent westerns in 1915 Hollywood.
 Nero signed on to reprise his role after reading the script, penned by Eric Zaldivar and Mike Malloy.
 Robert Yeoman, a long-time cinematographer for Wes Anderson, was attached as director of photography.
 In May 2016, it was reported that the film's script had been purchased and rewritten by director John Sayles, and will be directed by Christian Alvart.
 In a November 2020 interview with Variety, Nero revealed that principal photography on the film was set to begin in May or June of that year in New Orleans before being postponed indefinitely due to the COVID-19 pandemic, but that one of the film's producers, Carolyn Pfeiffer, hoped to begin shooting in January 2021; Nero also revealed that he intends to ask Tarantino to make a cameo appearance in the film when its schedule is confirmed.

 In April 2015, an English-language television series based on the film, titled Django was announced as being developed as an Italian-French co-production by Cattleya and Atlantique Productions.
 The series was slated to consist of 12 fifty-minute-long episodes, with the possibility of multiple seasons.
 In February 2021, it was announced that Cattleya and Atlantique had partnered with Sky Group and Canal+ to produce the 10-episode series, which began filming in Romania in May, and actor Matthias Schoenaerts had been cast in the title role.
 The series was created by Leonardo Fasoli and Maddalena Ravagli and developed by Fasoli, Ravagli, Francesco Cenni and Michele Pellegrini, while Francesca Comencini will direct the first episodes and serve as the series' artistic director.
 The series will follow Sarah and John, the founders of the town of New Babylon, "a city of outcasts, full of men and women of all backgrounds, races and creeds, that welcomes everyone with open arms", and the arrival of Sarah's father Django, who believed that she had been killed years earlier.

-Legacy and influence

-Django has had continued to inspire and receive homage from various forms of media made in the US, Japan, and elsewhere.